Authentication

 - The user enters the code in your UI; your app calls

-Request OTP
+Request an OTP

 import { ForteClient } from "@forteplatforms/sdk";